Setup a repository

 As typing the args each time is annoying, you can either

-configure your shell, or add aliases to git
+configure your shell, or add aliases to git directly.

 Find out where your git config is: